 The Exchange deems the Shares to be equity securities, thus rendering trading in the Shares subject to the Exchange's existing rules governing the trading of equity securities.
 Shares will trade on the NYSE Arca Marketplace from 4:00 a.m. to 8:00 p.m.
 Eastern time in accordance with NYSE Arca Equities Rule 7.34 (Opening, Core, and Late Trading Sessions).
 The Exchange has appropriate rules to facilitate transactions in the Shares during all trading sessions.
-As provided in NYSE Arca Equities Rule 7.6, Commentary .03, the minimum price variation ("MPV") for quoting and entry of orders in equity securities traded on the NYSE Arca Marketplace is \$0.01, with the exception of securities that are priced less than \$1.00 for which the $\hat{M}PV$ for order entry is \$0.0001.
+As provided in NYSE Arca Equities Rule 7.6, Commentary .03, the minimum price variation ("MPV") for quoting and entry of orders in equity securities traded on the NYSE Arca Marketplace is \$0.01, with the exception of securities that are priced less than \$1.00 for which the MPV for order entry is \$0.0001.

 The Shares will conform to the initial and continued listing criteria under NYSE Arca Equities Rule 8.600.
-The Exchange represents that, for initial and/or continued listing, the Fund will be in compliance with Rule 10A-3 55 under the Act, as provided by NYSE Arca Equities Rule 5.3.
-A minimum of 100,000 Shares will be outstanding at the commencement of trading on the Exchange.
-The Exchange will obtain a representation from the issuer of the Shares that the NAV per Share will be calculated daily and that the NAV and the Disclosed Portfolio will be made available to all market participants at the same time.
-56
+The Exchange represents that, for initial and/or continued listing, each Fund will be in compliance with Rule 10A-3 60 under the Act, as provided by NYSE Arca Equities Rule 5.3.
+A minimum of 100,000 Shares of each Fund will be outstanding at the commencement of trading on the Exchange.
+The Exchange will obtain a representation from the issuer of the Shares that the NAV per Share of each Fund will be calculated daily and that the NAV and the Disclosed Portfolio 61 of each Fund will be made available to all market participants at the same time.